 Water from the tap

-Chlorine is, by itself, a yellow-green poisonous gas.
-It is an inorganic element that cannot exist by itself in nature but needs to bond to another element, the most common being sodium, hence, sodium-chloride, or salt.
+Chlorine is a yellow-green poisonous gas.
+It is an inorganic element and cannot exist by itself in nature so it needs to bond to another element, the most common being sodium, hence, sodium-chloride, or salt.
 Chlorine has a corrosive effect on organic matter.
 Numerous scientific studies report that chlorinated water can destroy polyunsaturated fatty acids and vitamin E. It can also destroy intestinal flora in the gut that help digestion of food and protect the body from harmful pathogens.
-It is not uncommon for chronic skin conditions like acne, psoriasis, seborrhea and eczema to clear up or significantly improve by switching to unchlorinated drinking and bathing water.
-In the chlorination process, chlorine combines with natural organic matter such as decaying vegetation to form trihalomethanes (THM’s) and haloforms that are known cancer causing substances.
+It is not uncommon for respiratory conditions such as asthma or chronic skin conditions like acne, psoriasis, seborrhea and eczema to significantly improve or even clear up by switching to filtered drinking and bathing water.
+In the chlorination process, chlorine combines with natural organic matter such as decaying vegetation to form trihalomethanes (THMs) and haloforms that are known cancer causing substances.